cityofaustin/Residential-Permitting/_projects/1-general-process/define.md

 * [Floodplains](/resources/glossary/floodplain)
 * And historic reviews for homes over 40 years old.

+### Make sure you can get a permit

+You may not be able to get a new permit right away if your property currently has an open or expired permit.
+You may also be unable to get a permit if you’ve already reached the maximum amount of impervious coverage on your property.
+If this happens, reconsider your materials or design and find out if you can get a permit (hyperlink to Can I get a permit page).

 ---

-## Who can apply for a permit?

-You can apply for a permit without the help of a licensed professional if you are starting a small project such as building a fence or making other small changes.

-### You may need to hire a licensed professional

-Depending on your project’s specific plans, you may need to hire a licensed professional such as an engineer, architect, or surveyor to complete certain parts of the application.
-If you’re building a new home or building onto your existing home, you will most likely need to hire a licensed professional.
-The reviewer will tell you which application materials will need to be filled out by a licensed professional during your consultation.

-### What if I want to hire a contractor?

-Contractors are required to get permits for their work.
-It’s important that you hire a licensed contractor who will make sure this work is done properly.
-[Check out our tips for selecting a contractor](http://www.austintexas.gov/page/how-select-contractor).

----

 ## Common types of permits

+The City of Austin provides a variety of permits to help residents build safe and sustainable projects.
+Many projects require more than one type of permit.

+### How much do building permits cost?

+Building permit costs start at $200 and increase depending on your project’s specific needs.
+Plan review, the permit itself, your inspections, and fees are included in the cost.

+Additional charges are required if your project needs trade permits, if you are building near a tree, or if your home is in a historic neighborhood.
+Your reviewer can explain those costs during your in-person consultation.

-### Building permits
+### Building Permits

 Building permits are issued when you plan to construct, enlarge, demolish, improve, move, or repair a structure within the City’s zoning area.
-Many major home improvement projects require a building permit unless the changes are cosmetic and will not affect the original construction of your home.
+Many major home improvement projects require a building permit unless the changes are cosmetic and do not affect the original construction of your home.

 ### Trade permits

-Trade permits are required if your project will include changes to electrical wiring, plumbing, or heating and cooling.
-Trade permits are needed because the work is specialized.
+Trade permits are required if your project &nbsp;includes changes to electrical wiring, plumbing, or heating and cooling.
+Trade permits are needed for this type of specialized work.

-You will need a trade permit if your project includes:
+You need a trade permit if your project includes:

 * Adding or moving an electrical outlet or fixture,
 * Installing HVAC,